The new Princess of Wales, from commoner to future queen

-Catherine married the now heir to the throne, Prince William, in 2011 and has been gaining prominence in public appearances as Queen Elizabeth II scaled back her schedule.
+Catherine married the now heir to the throne, the prince williamin 2011 and has been gaining prominence in public appearances as Queen Elizabeth II reduced her schedule of activities.

 The couple, both in their 40s, played an important role during the coronavirus pandemic and have emerged in recent years among the most popular members of the Crown after the late sovereign.